Learn something new every day

 In a typical relay, there is a lever that makes a connection with a contact.
 When the lever and contact are touching each other, the circuit is said to be closed.
 When the two components are not touching, the circuit is considered open.
 When the relay is actuated, the lever is moved from its present position to the other position, from open to close or vice-versa.
 This action serves to relay power from one circuit to another circuit.

-One of the basic uses of voltage relays is in simple on/off control.
+One of the basic uses of these relays is in simple on/off control.
 An example of this would be in a refrigeration system that runs a compressor.
 When the compressor comes on, a surge of electrical current is required to initially power it up.
-A voltage relay is used to redirect, or relay, current to the compressor’s circuit at the appropriate time.
+The relay is used to redirect, or relay, current to the compressor’s circuit at the appropriate time.

 Voltage relays are also used in logic applications.
 This function is particularly prevalent in equipment used for testing.
 The voltage relay provides the capability of moving current from one point to another in a defined logical sequence.